Untitled Group launches 2025 Beyond The Valley marketing campaign

 Every year, the music festival — which is one of the last remaining in Australia — welcomes tens of thousands of music lovers to Buranah Plains, Victoria, for four days over New Year’s.
 Unlike many of its peers, Untitled Group has succeeded despite Australia’s live music crisis, with last year’s festival hosting 35,000 attendees.

-Taking a similar approach to last year’s “Experience Life in Technicolour”, Untitled Group has kicked off the 2025 campaign with inspiration from movie and TV pop culture like “Severance” and “Groundhog Day”, painting a familiar modern scene — cubicles, routine, and “corporate monotony”.
+Taking a similar approach to last year’s “Experience Life in Technicolour”, the 2025 campaign has kicked off with inspiration from movie and TV pop culture like “Severance” and “Groundhog Day”, painting a familiar modern scene — cubicles, routine, and “corporate monotony”.

-But among the fluorescent lights and spreadsheets, it positions Beyond The Valley as a way out, a hidden escape, or a ticket to freedom.
+But among the fluorescent lights and spreadsheets, it positions Beyond The Valley as a hidden escape.

 Steph Mrmacoski, senior marketing manager at Untitled Group, told Mumbrella the 2025 iteration shares similarities in strategy to previous years.